Marjorie Finlay

-Marjorie Moehlenkamp Finlay (October 5, 1928 – June 1, 2003) was an American opera singer and television personality.
+Marjorie Finlay (née Moehlenkamp; October 5, 1928 – June 1, 2003) was an American opera singer and television personality.
 A coloratura soprano, Finlay performed concert and opera singing.
 After winning a talent contest in 1950, she toured on the ABC radio network show Music With the Girls.
 Finlay later had her own television program and served as an MC for El Show Pan-Americano in Puerto Rico.
 She toured South America and released an album in Mexico.
-She is the maternal grandmother of singer-songwriter Taylor Swift, who dedicated her songs "Marjorie" and "Timeless" to her.
+She is the maternal grandmother of singer-songwriter Taylor Swift, who dedicated her song "Marjorie" to her.
+Her vocals are also featured in the background of the song.

 Early life

 Marjorie Moehlenkamp was born on October 5, 1928, in Memphis, Tennessee, to Elmer Henry Moehlenkamp (1897–1972) of St. Charles, Missouri, and Cora Lee Morrow (1900–1962) of Arkansas.
 She was raised in St. Charles.
-Three of her paternal great-grandparents were from Germany.
+Three of her father's grandparents were from Germany.
 The Moehlenkamp family were practicing and devout Catholics.

 In 1948, Finlay performed at Mexico Senior High School as a soloist in the Lindenwood Vesper Choir.
 She earned her Bachelor of Music from Lindenwood University in 1949.
-Finlay was in Mu Phi Epsilon, a professional music fraternity.
+Finlay was in Mu Phi Epsilon, a professional music sorority.